juZnu/Illumio/README.md

 - The analysis focuses exclusively on logs with version 2; other versions will not be considered.
 - The program ignores case sensitivity for the action and protocol entries.
 - Future enhancements may include more robust error handling for input files, ensuring invalid or incorrectly formatted log entries are logged and skipped gracefully.
+- The analyzer has been tested with sample logs, including handling of other versions and accounting for blank spaces in log entries.
+- Tested with case-insensitive lookups using `lookup.csv` and `lookup.txt`, demonstrating that both file types can be utilized as the code does not rely on the CSV library.

+## Future Assumptions
+- Input File Handling: Future enhancements may include:
+- Implementing more robust error handling and validation for input files.
+- Logging any invalid or incorrectly formatted log entries for review.
+- Supporting additional log formats or versions as needed.

 ## Features